 We would be nothing without the remarkable artists bringing moments of joy and reflection to our public spaces.
-Read on to learn more about each artist we are working with.
+Read on to learn more about each local artist we are currently working with.

 If you are an artist interested in working with us on a mural or other public art projects, please send us a link to your website or a set of relevant images to email@example.com.

 Celeste Butler is a fiber and textile artist, Quiltologist, and storyteller based in Omaha, NE.
 Butler has worked on several community engagement art projects, celebrating the pride and culture of North Omaha and collaborating with mothers who have lost their children to violence, developing set design for 2019 Union Fellow Liz Gre’s opera Whispered Like the Wind, and more.
 Butler has participated in in-school artist-in-residences, working with children at Nelson Mandela and Saratoga Elementary Schools, teaching the next generation the art of quilting and storytelling.

 Butler was a 2017 Fellow at The Union for Contemporary Art and participated in the 2018-19 Kent Bellows Artist Mentoring Program and Omaha’s WhyArts Artist-in-Residence program.
 Butler lectures and teaches at Metropolitan Community College, and led workshops at the 2018 National African American Quilt Convention in Lawrence, Kansas, where she had two quilts featured.